kw0jtach/vhdl-practice-library/README.md

 ## Tools and Simulation

 You are encouraged to use tools like:
-- ModelSim / QuestaSim for simulation
-- Quartus or Vivado for synthesis and implementation
+- Vivado for synthesis and implementation
-- GTKWave for waveform visualization
+- GTKWave for waveform visualization if you don't want to use Vivado

 ---